-As network designers, our job to identify the business requirements of both existing networks and the merged network and finding best possible technical solutions for the business.
+As network designers, our job is to identify the business requirements of both existing networks and the merged network and find the best possible technical solutions for the business.

-Wrong business requirement gathering and design analyze, definitely lead to catastrophic failures.
+Wrong business requirement gathering and design analysis, definitely lead to catastrophic failures.

 Below are the key points for any type of network mergers and acquisitions projects.

 Applications of the company, at least the business-critical applications should be understood and analyzed very well.

 What are the capabilities of these applications and what are the requirements from the existing network?
 (Packet loss, jitter, delay, application traffic flow, security and QoS requirements, and so on).

 Basically in this step, we analyze the current infrastructure of the companies.
 IP addressing scheme, Application requirement, physical topology gathering, business future growth forecast analysis, security, QoS, Multicast, OAM and management infrastructure capabilities, and information should be gathered.